Ear zap might help stroke patients breathe easier

 Summary

-This study tests a non-invasive device that gently stimulates a nerve in the ear (TAVNS) to see if it can improve breathing muscle strength in people who had a stroke 1-3 years ago.
+This study tests whether a non-invasive device that gently stimulates a nerve in the ear can improve breathing muscle strength in people who had a stroke 1-3 years ago.
 Researchers will measure lung function in 50 participants before and after treatment.
-The goal is to find a simple, drug-free way to help stroke patients recover respiratory function.
+If successful, TAVNS could become a simple add-on to standard rehabilitation.

 Get updates